SonyLateef/sonylateef/README.md

 ## Hi there 👋

-My name is Sulaiman (Sony) Lateef, and I am a third-year undergraduate student at Brandeis University studying Computer Science.
+My name is Sulaiman (Sony) Lateef, and I am a senior undergraduate student at Brandeis University studying Computer Science.

   - 🔭 I am interested in and software development, machine learning, data engineering, and cybersecurity
   - 🌱 I am focused on improving my technical skills with Python and Java through personal project development and professional experiences